 When repairs are needed, the property management company will handle all aspects of this maintenance.
 They will find a suitable contractor or use in-house staff, and they will often oversee the quality of work.
 You will be billed for this work.

 If you object to this way of handling repairs, the property management company will call you when repairs are needed and let you arrange the work.
 At first, this may sound reasonable, but then you have the hassle of finding workers, soliciting bids, and ensuring the quality of the work.
 This will allow you to control operating expenses better, but what service are you getting for your 10% monthly fee?
 None.
-Never go this route.
+Do not use a property management company for your investment property.

 Collecting Rent